 While working in Los Angeles, I wrote, directed, and produced promotional videos and commercials for small businesses and produced commercials and media materials for several political candidates.
 I produced, wrote, and served as an on-camera host for a TV cable news magazine program, doing on-location interviews with small business owners.
 I understand the benefits that a well-organized TV and Internet campaign can offer to the success of any business.

 I was born and raised in southern California and worked in Los Angeles for over 20 years while raising two loving children as a single working mother.
-I received a Bachelor of Science degree in Psychology from the University of Oregon (Go Ducks!) and a Master of Arts degree in Human Services from Bellevue University in Nebraska.
+I received a Bachelor of Science degree in Psychology from the University of Oregon (Go Ducks!) and a Master of Arts degree in Human Services (with an Internet Marketing concentration) from Bellevue University in Nebraska.